An abstract approach to algebras of braids and ties: Introduction

 To apply the previous constructions to instances nearer to diagram algebras and at the same time to recover Marin's algebra $\mathcal C_W$, inspired by his notion of {\it meaningful quotients} \cite[\S 3.4]{marin}, we introduce the notion of Marin-Iwahori-Hecke monoid, as a triple $(E,\rho,e)$ consisting of a commutative monoid $E$, a $W$-action $\rho$ on the monoid $E$, and a $W$-equivariant map $ e\colon S\to \mathrm{Idempotents}(E)$ satisfying relation $e(s)(1-\rho(s))=0\,\forall\,s\in S$, which guarantees that $\mathcal{E}^{(W,S)}(R[E],\rho,\hat{e})$ is free over the monoid algebra $R[E]$.
 Specializing to the monoid of root subsystem $\Sigma(\Phi)$ of a root system $\Phi$, acted by $W$ by conjugation, one recovers Marin's algebras $\mathcal C_W$ as well as a surjective algebra map $\mathcal{E}^{(W,S)}(R[\Sigma(\Phi)],\rho,\hat{e})\to H_R{(W,S)}(u_s)$ to the Iwahori-Hecke algebra of $(W,S)$.
 Let now $(W,S)$, $(U,T)$ be Coxeter systems.
 A Juyumaya map (cf. Definition \ref{def:j-map}), is a pair $(\phi,e)$ consisting of a group homomorphism $\phi : W \rightarrow U$ and a $W$-equivariant map $e\colon S \rightarrow \Sigma(\Phi_U)$ satisfying condition \eqref{JM}.
 We can then prove the following result, which appears as Theorem \ref{prop:juyumaya} in the body of the paper and to which we refer for undefined notation. \begin{theorem} Let $(W,S)$ and $(U,T)$ be Coxeter systems and let $(\phi,e)$ be a Juyumaya map between them.
 Let $\rho_\phi$ denote the $W$-action on $\Sigma(\Phi_U)$ induced by $\phi\colon W\to U$ and by the canonical action of $U$ on $\Phi_U$.
 Then $(\Sigma(\Phi_U)_{[e]},\rho_\phi,e)$ is a Marin-Iwahori-Hecke monoid. \\ It follows that $\mathcal{E}^{(W,S)}(R[\Sigma(\Phi_U)_{[e]}],\rho_\phi,\hat{e})$ is a free $R[\Sigma(\Phi_U)_{[e]}]$-module with basis $\{g_w | w\in W\}$.
 Moreover, the augmentation map $\epsilon\colon R[\Sigma(\Phi_U)_{[e]}]\to R$ induces a surjective algebra homomorphism \end{theorem} We then proceed, through Lemmas \ref{lemma:to-produce-triples}-\ref{lem:composition}, to provide tools yielding examples of Juyumaya maps.
 The examples are displayed in Section 3; although we proceed in algebraic terms, our treatment has been guided by the geometric point of view of \cite{A}.
 In the final Section 4 we show how to produce from our general construction several braids and ties algebras; in general if one takes the Juyumaya map $\phi$ to be the identity of a Coxeter system $(W,S)$ one recovers Marin's $\mathcal C_W$ algebras, and in particular the braids and ties algebra of type $A$ \cite{AY} and Marin's braids and ties algebra of type $B$.
 Non trivial choiches of $\phi$ give rise to Flores' braids and ties algebra of type $B$ \cite{F}, to a braids and ties algebra of type $D$ (possibly new) and more examples arising from affine Weyl groups.
-We believe that our abstract approach might be useful in handling constructions on ``braids and ties''-type monoids and algebras, like the framization and deframization processes treated in \cite{AYP}: we plan to explore possible connections in a future publication.
+A few directions for future research are discussed in the final section.
 5pt {\sl Notational conventions.} Sometimes, for better readability of formulas, we shall denote the image of an element $x$ through a map $f$ by $f_x$ rather than by $f(x)$.
 For action $\rho$ of a group $G$ on a set $X$ we shall write $g.x$ to mean $\rho_g(x)$.\\ We denote by $k$ a commutative unital ring that we shall use as a ground ring.